bunsbof/bunsbof/README.md

 - 📫 How to reach me **nguyenminhcuong2000@gmail.com**

-- ⚡ Fun fact **You know most guy brain are all down there, I just want you to blow my mind**
+- ⚡ Fun fact **You know most guys brain are all down there, I just want you to blow my mind**

 <h3 align="left">Connect with me:</h3>
 <p align="left">